 In Borderlands 2, Angel has spent her entire life as essentially a slave to her father, Handsome Jack.
 At the end of her final mission, where she has the player destroy her life support system so she can die is to call him "an asshole."
 Since her father apparently kept constantly chiding her for using "bad language", and ordered the death penalty for anyone else who used profanity, this is one of the deeper insults she could offer him.

-In the Dawnguard DLC for The Elder Scrolls V Skyrim, Seranna calls out both of her parents for treating her as a pawn rather than a daughter.
-She is actually more vicious towards her mother because she had already given up on her father a long time ago.
-If the player has been supportive towards Seranna in dialogue and kept her as a Follower for a long time, she will mention that the Dragonborn has done more for her in the short time they've known each other than her mother has done in the last few millenia.
+In the Dawnguard DLC for The Elder Scrolls V: Skyrim, Serana calls out both of her parents for treating her as a pawn rather than a daughter.
+She is actually more vicious towards her mother Valerica because she had already given up on her father, the evil Lord Harkon, a long time ago.
+If the player has been supportive towards Serana in dialogue and kept her as a Follower for a long time, she will mention that the Dragonborn has done more for her in the short time they've known each other than her mother has done in the last few millennia.
 Later she'll comment that her mother was, in a way, just as bad as her father.
-Her mother to her credit is sane enough to apologize to Seranna and admit her mistakes.
-Her father is too far gone to care.
+Valerica, to her credit, is sane enough to apologize to Serana and admit her mistakes.
+Lord Harkon is too far gone to care.

 And strangely enough, it works better than any rant Roy could have attempted.